Music of the Baroque, Chicago: History 2001–present

-They received an Emmy Award nomination for their DVD, "A Renaissance Christmas".

-The ensemble announced the details of its 50th anniversary season in February 2020.
-Opening in September, programs will include Haydn's Creation, the group's first-ever performance of all six Brandenburg Concertos in the same evening, the group's first performances in a decade of Handel's Messiah at Thanksgiving, and Venezuelan pianist Gabriela Montero's debut with the group in performances of Mozart's Piano Concerto No. 21.
+The ensemble announced the details of its 50th-anniversary season in February 2020.
+Opening in September, programs will include Haydn's Creation, the group's first-ever performance of all six of Bach's Brandenburg Concertos in the same evening, the group's first performances in a decade of Handel's Messiah at Thanksgiving, and Venezuelan pianist Gabriela Montero's debut with the group in performances of Mozart's Piano Concerto No. 21.
 Andrew Megill, conductor of the Montreal Symphony Chorus and the Carmel Bach Festival Chorale, will lead the Holiday Brass & Choral Concerts in December, the ensemble's longest-running tradition.

 Joining Music of the Baroque as guest conductor for the first time is renowned early music specialist John Butt, founder and director of Scotland's Dunedin Consort.
 Butt will lead the orchestra in a program featuring concertos by Vivaldi and others.

 The cornerstone of the 50th-anniversary celebration will be the ensemble's first performances in over a decade of Bach's monumental Passion According to St. Matthew, featuring critically acclaimed British tenor James Gilchrist singing the role of the Evangelist.
 The performances will also serve as the second installment of the group's four-recording Bach project.

-The group will also present its second Baroque in the Park, an open-air performance on the stage of the Pritzker Pavilion featuring highlights of the 50th season plus other Baroque works.
+The group will also present its second Baroque in the Park, an open-air performance on the stage of the Pritzker Pavilion featuring highlights of the 50th season and other Baroque works.

-During the summer of 2025, the Music of the Baroque Chorus travelled to Aspen, Colorado to perform Handel's Messiah at the Aspen Music Festival and School under the baton of their music director, Jane Glover.
+During the summer of 2025, the Music of the Baroque Chorus travelled to Aspen, Colorado, to perform Handel's Messiah at the Aspen Music Festival and School under the baton of their music director, Jane Glover.
 It was the first time that Messiah was performed in the Festival's 75-year history.